 The White Sox have definitely earned their bragging rights.
 The team swept the Houston Astros to win the World Series in 2005, led by Ozzie Guillén. the first Latino manager in history to win a World Series.
-Oh, and incidentally, the Sox also won the World Series in 1906 and 1917.
+The Sox also won it all in 1906 and 1917.
 If you’re a baseball fan in town during the season, a trip to Guaranteed Rate Field is something that shouldn’t be missed.

 Guaranteed Rate Field

 Guaranteed Rate Field is all about the fan experience.
 There are a slew of things to see and do, including visiting the two-tiered CIBC Fan Deck for a panoramic view of the playing field; a stop at the Goose Island Craft Kave, a two-tiered, open-air craft brew oasis located on field level near Gate 2; a 15,000-square-foot Xfinity Kids Zone located in left field, featuring a youth-sized whiffle ball diamond, batting and pitching cages and batting “swing” boxes; the ChiSox Bar and Grill, a multi-level, indoor/outdoor restaurant and bar located inside Gate 5; and right next-door, the Chicago Sports Depot for all those White Sox, Bears, Blackhawks, Bulls and Fire goodies.